Take a fresh look at your lifestyle.

 [Acceptance of] repentance by Allah is only for those who commit evil out of ignorance and then repent promptly.
 It is such whose repentance Allah will accept, and Allah is all-knowing, all-wise.

-We should incorporate tawbah into our daily schedule during Ramadan 2025 so that our spirituality increases and we can communicate with Allah more effectively during Ramadan.
+We should incorporate tawbah into our daily schedule during Ramadan 2025.
+By doing so, our spirituality increases and we can communicate with Allah more effectively during Ramadan.

 angercontrol